-I own a Sunfish and Raptor 16 Proa and recently commissioned Boatsmith to build Ariki 48 #3.
+I own a Sunfish and Raptor 16 Proa and build the Ariki 48 #3 completed in 2015 by Boatsmith, Inc.

 Country, City, and State?